 After

-When I work on a tough problem, I often reach a point where I’m completely stuck.
-It’s frustrating.
-But if I sit with it long enough, trying different approaches, sketching diagrams, or even explaining it aloud to myself, something eventually clicks.
-That moment, when everything suddenly makes sense, feels like watching a puzzle fall perfectly into place.
-It’s addictive.

-Outside the classroom, my curiosity takes over.
-I watch videos from 3Blue1Brown, where equations transform into glowing shapes that dance across the screen, revealing the beauty beneath the symbols.
-I dive into math threads on Reddit or Stack Exchange just to see how others think—how they see paths through problems that I never would have considered.
-Sometimes I even end up reading research papers I barely understand, drawn in by the possibility that one day I might.
+Rather than get frustrated when working on a tough problem in class, I know if I sit with it long enough, try different approaches, sketch diagrams, or even explain it to myself aloud; eventually something clicks.
+That moment when everything suddenly makes sense feels like watching a puzzle piece fall perfectly into place and it keeps me coming back for more.
+When I’m not at school I watch 3Blue1Brown’s videos where equations transform into glowing shapes that dance across the screen to reveal the beauty behind the symbols.
+I also like to deep dive into math threads on Reddit or Stack Exchange just to see how others think or read research papers I barely understand with the hope that one day I might.